 Licensed Clinical Social Worker

-My approach with clients is strengths-based and person-centered.
-I believe that you are the expert on your life, struggles, and goals, and I, as the therapist, simply guide you in addressing your concerns, finding motivation, and fulfilling your potential.
-Each person has a multitude of strengths.
+My approach with clients is relational, emotion-focused, and personalized.
+My goal is to create a secure, therapeutic relationship in which you can explore all parts of yourself, including your fear, shame, anger, joy, sexuality, identity, and longing.
+I believe that you are the expert on yourself, and I, as the therapist, simply guide you in addressing your concerns and fulfilling your potential.
 Therapy is not about becoming “not depressed, not anxious, and not lonely” but rather about becoming happy, fulfilled, engaged, and connected.
 Therapy, like life, is often a dance between acceptance and change.
-In our work together, my clients often discover that developing self-love and acceptance paradoxically catalyzes the lasting changes they have wanted in their lives and ends procrastination.
-I take a holistic and individualized approach with each client, utilizing motivational interviewing, mindfulness, cognitive-behavioral therapy (CBT), positive psychology, solution-focused therapy, neuropsychology, cognitive therapy, and other evidence-based techniques, depending upon the preferences and goals of each client.
+In our work together, my clients often discover that developing self-acceptance and compassion paradoxically catalyzes the lasting changes they have wanted in their lives.
+I take a holistic and individualized approach with each client, utilizing coherence therapy, mindfulness, neuropsychology, and various interpersonal, experiential, and emotion-focused therapies.
+Personality-wise, I am warm, empathic, playful, and curious.

 Relationships & Communication

 As a former crisis social worker, I have extensive experience de-escalating crises, such as suicidal thoughts, trauma, unexpected loss of a loved ones, a job, or a home, sexual assault, and thoughts of hurting others.
-With clients in crisis, I typically utilize an empathetic, present-oriented, and solutions-focused approach such as CBT, motivational interviewing and cognitive therapy, helping clients identify immediate steps that they can take to gain stability and rebuild their lives.
+With clients in crisis, I typically utilize an empathetic, present-oriented, and solutions-focused approach such as motivational interviewing, helping clients identify immediate steps that they can take to gain stability and rebuild their lives.
 Traumas, such as sexual assault, can leave lasting scars, the depth of which is greatly affected by early intervention.
-Even if the sexual assault or traumatic experience that happened to you was many years ago, however, good therapy can help you heal its impact.
+Even if the sexual assault or traumatic experience was many years ago, however, good therapy can help you diminish its impact.

 Other Areas of Clinical Experience

-Existential issues & spirituality; emerging psychosis; Bipolar Disorder, OCD, sexual assault, motivational interviewing; etc. I am a proficient Spanish speaker if you prefer to work in Spanish.
+Existential issues & spirituality; Bipolar Disorder, OCD, sexual assault, motivational interviewing; etc.

-I am a Licensed Clinical Social Worker who specializes in helping individuals grow and make lasting change.
+I am a Licensed Clinical Social Worker who specializes in helping individuals unearth their authentic selves, form fulfilling relationships, and build lives deeply worth living.
 I obtained my Bachelor’s degree at UT Austin in Psychology and Plan II Honors, graduating with high honors, and earned my Masters of Social Work at Tulane University, where I was selected for the Leanne Joy Knot Award for Determination, Patience, Understanding, Caring, Adaptability, and Hard Work.
 I have worked as a consultant, case manager, college counselor, psychosocial trainer, therapist, and writer.
 I spent several years serving as a Crisis Social Worker on Travis County’s Mobile Crisis Outreach Team, where I de-escalated mental health crises and helped individuals improve their lives by empowering them to make enduring changes.
-In my free time, I enjoy practicing yoga, hiking with my dog, reading (and listening to!) books, rock climbing, going on adventures with my fiancee and friends, and volunteering for Explore Austin as an adventure and leadership mentor for Austin youth.
+In my free time, I enjoy rock climbing, hiking with my dog Simba, reading (and listening to!) books, going on adventures with my husband and friends, and volunteering for Explore Austin as an adventure and leadership mentor for Austin youth.